diveshthapa/foodR/README.md

 # foodR
 Food Recipe App -
-Its a college 6th semester project based on flutter as fronted and firebase as backend &c loud storage.
+Its a college 6th semester project based on flutter as fronted and firebase as backend & cloud storage.

 Here are some of its features :